Terracotta-OSS/terracotta-core/kits/skeletons/eclipse-plugin/common/README.txt

 Installation
 ------------

-From the "eclipse" directory, copy the "com.terracotta.dso_2.3" directory and its contents into the Eclipse "plugins" directory.
+From the "eclipse/update/plugins" directory, copy the "org.terracotta.dso_2.3.0.jar" file into the Eclipse "plugins" directory.

-Restart Eclipse.
+You'll have to restart Eclipse.

 Terracotta DSO Eclipse Plug-in requires Ecplise 3.2 on Java 5.